trimstray/nginx-admins-handbook/doc/RULES.md

   Maybe it's a very restrictive approach but the guidelines from [RFC 2616 - Personal Information](https://tools.ietf.org/html/rfc2616#section-15.1) are always very helpful to me:

   > _History shows that errors in this area often create serious security and/or privacy problems and generate highly adverse publicity for the implementor's company. [...]
 Like any generic data transfer protocol, HTTP cannot regulate the content of the data that is transferred, nor is there any a priori method of determining the sensitivity of any particular piece of information within the context of any given request.
 Therefore, applications SHOULD supply as much control over this information as possible to the provider of that information.
 Four header fields are worth special mention in this context: `Server`, `Via`, `Referer` and `From`._

+  Look also at the most excellent comment about this (by [specializt](https://serverfault.com/users/67666/specializt)):

+  > _Disregarding important security factors like "no version numbers" and probably even "no server vendor name" entirely is just ... a beginners mistake.
+Of course security through obscurity does nothing for your security itself but it sure as hell will at least protect against the most mundane, simplistic attack vectors - security through obscurity is a necessary step, it may be the first one and should never be the last security measurement -skipping it completely is a very bad mistake, even the most secure webservers can be cracked if a version-specific attack vector is known._

 ###### Example